InCar/ali-mns/README.md

     }).then(console.log, console.error);
 ```

+## mqBatch.notifyRecv(cb:(ex:Error, msg:any)=>Boolean, waitSeconds?:number, numOfMessages?:number)
+Register a callback function to receive messages in batch mode.

+numOfMessages: number. optional.
+The max number of message can be received in a batch, can be 1~16, default is 1.

+All other arguments are same as *mq.notifyRecv*.

 # DEBUG Trace
-Set the DEBUG environment to "ali-mns" to enable the debug trace output.
+Set the environment variable **DEBUG** to "ali-mns" to enable the debug trace output.
 ```SHELL
 # linux bash
 export DEBUG=ali-mns